List of journalists killed during the Russo-Ukrainian war: Pierre Zakrzewski and Oleksandra Kuvshynova

 Zakrzewski had worked as a freelancer for some years, but had "with mixed feelings" moved to Fox partly because it was too dangerous to work in conflict areas without the support of a media organization.
 He had worked for Fox in the Iraq War, War in Afghanistan, and Syrian civil war, and had received Fox's "Unsung Hero" employee award for his role in evacuating Afghan freelancers and their families after the U.S. withdrawal from Afghanistan.
 Shortly before his death, he had found an abandoned infant on the streets of Kyiv and brought it to a hospital.

 Kuvshynova had been guiding Fox crews and assisting with newsgathering.

+Killings of Oleksandra Kuvshynova and Pierre Zakrzewski were condemned by the Director-General of the UNESCO Audrey Azoulay in a press-release published on 15 March.
+According to global monitoring on the safety of journalists by the Observatory of Killed Journalists, their killings bring to 7 the number killed in Ukraine in 2022.

 Oksana Baulina

-Oksana Baulina, a Russian journalist for the independent investigative website The Insider, was killed in the Podilskyi District of Kyiv on 23 March by Russian shelling.
+Oksana Baulina, a Russian journalist for the independent investigative website The Insider, was killed in the Podilskyi District of Kyiv on 23 March 2022 by Russian shelling.
 She had been filming the site of a Russian rocket strike on a shopping center.
 Another civilian was killed in the same attack.

 Baulina, once a fashion editor at Time Out Moscow, became an activist with Alexei Navalny's Anti-Corruption Foundation in 2016.
 She emigrated to Poland shortly before the organization was branded extremist by the Russian government.
 Before the invasion, she was based in Warsaw, and during the invasion had reported from Kyiv and Lviv.
 Her final work included interviews with Russian prisoners of war, whom she let call home using her cell phone.